Tuesday, November 30, 2021

 I'd heard good things about Silver Sparrow by Tayari Jones from another book blogger who enjoyed reading this novel and has similar reading tastes as myself.
 So, earlier this month, I decided to listen to the unabridged audio version of Silver Sparrow by Tayari Jones and narrated by Rosalyn Coleman Williams and Heather Alicia Simms.

 Silver Sparrow by Tayari Jones is an interesting read.
 The story revolves around the lives of two women married to the same man.
-The second wife and her daughter know about the existence of the first wife and daughter, but the first wife and daughter do not know about the existence of the second wife and daughter.
-The second wife and daughter live in secret due to the bigamist nature between the second wife and her husband, who is also married to his first wife.
+The second wife and her daughter known about the existence of the first wife and daughter, but the first wife and daughter do not know about the existence of the second wife and daughter.
+The second wife and daughter live in secret due to the bigamist nature between herself and her husband, who is also still married to his first wife.

 Silver Sparrow by Tayari Jones is told in two parts.
 Part one is told through the eyes of Dana Lynn, the daughter of Gwen, the second wife, and her husband, James.
 Part two is told through the eyes of Chaurisse, the daughter of the first wife, Laverne, and her husband, James.